Two healthy food-based alternatives you can take to reduce heart attack and cancer risk naturally instead of daily aspirin.

 Recently, the NY Times discussed the latest recommendations from the United States Preventive Services Task Force.
-Published in the Annals of Internal Medicine for people aged 50-69, the daily dosage of aspirin reduces the risk of stroke, heart attacks and even colorectal cancer.
+Published in the Annals of Internal Medicine for people aged 50-69, the daily dosage of aspirin reduces the risk of stroke, heart attacks, and even colorectal cancer.
 Aspirin, it is important to note does not prevent anything, but it statistically can reduce population risk.
 In other words, statistically, the studies show a benefit however your mileage may vary.

-According to the NY Times article, “the evidence concluded that people in their 50s and 60s who have at least a 10 percent chance of having a heart attack or stroke over the next 10 years could benefit from a daily low-dose aspirin.
-Those in their 60s are at greater risk for bleeds, which increase with age, so doctors should weigh risks and benefits in individual patients.
+According to the NY Times article, “the evidence concluded that people in their 50s and 60s who have at least a 10 percent chance of having a heart attack or stroke over the next 10 years could benefit from daily low-dose aspirin.
+Those in their 60s are at greater risk for bleeds, which increases with age, so doctors should weigh risks and benefits in individual patients.
 There is no recommendation for aspirin use for people under 50 or for those 70 and older.”
-This basically means that if you have a greater risk for bleeding, or gastric upset from aspirin, you should avoid taking it and the benefits do not outweigh the risks.
+This basically means that if you have a greater risk for bleeding or gastric upset from aspirin, you should avoid taking it and the benefits do not outweigh the risks.

 According to the National Cancer Institute, “In 2011, for example, a meta-analysis of eight randomized clinical trials that compared the risk of cancer death among participants who took daily aspirin for 4 years or more and those who took no aspirin found that, overall, aspirin use lowered the risk of dying from cancer by approximately 20 percent.”
 They also say that this information is relatively inconclusive but more definitive info is on the horizon.

 According to Men’s Health, “Aspirin blocks an enzyme called cyclo-oxygenase-2, which halts the production of inflammatory substances called prostaglandins, says study author Andrew Chan, M.D., M.P.H.
 And blocking prostaglandins is important for your cancer risk, since they can promote the uncontrolled growth of cells in your gastrointestinal tract.
 That makes a cancer-causing mutation more likely to pop up.”
 Basically, they are recommending that we continue to have colonoscopies which while they are the gold standard, are not a good screen since it cannot be done efficiently in mass.
-They are a good diagnostic tool however.
+They are a good diagnostic tool, however.

 According to the patient page of the journal Circulation, “Aspirin reduces the risk of heart attacks and strokes by preventing blood clots from forming on the surface of ruptured atherosclerotic plaques.
 Atherosclerotic plaques build up along the lining of blood vessels over many years in response to injury caused by high blood pressure, abnormal blood sugar levels, high blood cholesterol levels, and toxins contained in tobacco smoke.”

 While most drug companies who make aspirin are enjoying the endorsement and the sales that go with it, it is important to keep things in perspective.
-It seems that the effect of aspirin which is not a food, is one of reducing inflammation and thinning the blood.
+It seems that the effect of aspirin which is not a food is one of reducing inflammation and thinning the blood.
 The main side effects seem to be GI bleeding and stomach upset.
 Perhaps, the government should endorse the action and mechanism of the substance, and substances it recommends to achieve that result.

 Two natural and healthier alternatives to aspirin to reduce your risk of cancer, heart attack and stroke.

-2. Fish oils and Omega 3s are great pain relievers and help reduce inflammation in the body as well, and unlike non steroidal anti-inflammatory drugs, do not inhibit healing.
+2. Fish oils and Omega 3s are great pain relievers and help reduce inflammation in the body as well, and unlike non-steroidal anti-inflammatory drugs, do not inhibit healing.
 There are many preparations of fish oils that are easily dosed on a caplet.
 Most health food stores carry products like these.
-Two to three caplets taken daily for a month will have a pain reducing and anti inflammatory effect on the body, which reduces the risk of heart attack, atherosclerosis and many cancers that thrive with inflammation that is exacerbated by sugars may have that effect reduced by the Omega 3’s.
+Two to three caplets taken daily for a month will have a pain-reducing and anti-inflammatory effect on the body, which reduces the risk of heart attack, atherosclerosis and many cancers that thrive with inflammation that is exacerbated by sugars may have that effect reduced by the Omega 3’s.